RODDY.

 MEDIUM ENERGY

-Roddy is potty trained, learning to like his crate, neutered, microchipped and up to date with his vaccines.
-His latest visit to the vet revealed that he is a perfectly healthy mutt!
+Roddy is potty trained, good in his crate, neutered, microchipped and up to date with his vaccines.
+His most recent trips to the vet have earned him a “perfectly healthy mutt” badge!

-This once scared and shutdown guy has been quick to share his goofy side with his foster.
-We know that there’s so much more under that scruffy surface and we can’t wait to hear how Roddy continues to grow with his adoptive family!
+This once scared and shutdown guy has been quick to share his goofy side with his fosters.
+We know that there’s so much more under that sweet scruffy surface and we can’t wait to hear how Roddy continues to grow with his adoptive family!

 TRAINING NEEDS: Continued basic obedience, leash skills, continued socialization and confidence-building